 The Verdict: Credit cards lose this round since it's tougher to get approved for new credit cards or loans with credit card debt.

-So Which Debt Should You Pay Off First?
+Should You Pay Off Student Loan Debt or Credit Card Debt First?

-Compared to credit cards, the only reason for paying off your student loans first is to avoid a loan default that can lead to having your tax refunds taken.
-However, when it comes to the cost of debt, repayment options, and other important factors, paying off your credit cards is more beneficial.
-Once you knock out your credit card debt, you can apply all the payments toward getting rid of your student loans.
+Compared to credit cards, the only reason for paying off your student loans first is to avoid a federal loan default that can lead to having your tax refunds taken.
+However, when it comes to the cost of debt, repayment options, interest rates, and other important factors, paying off your credit cards is more beneficial.
+Once you knock out your credit card debt, you can apply all that money toward getting rid of your student loans.